5 tips for battling cancer-related fatigue

 While fatigue is common, patients don’t always think to discuss it with their doctors.
 “People often don’t mention it until things get really bad and they’re tired to the point where daily life is really difficult.
 By then, it’s harder to treat,” Banerjee said.

 The good news: Fatigue is not inevitable.
-If you’re feeling weary, speak up – and then try these 5 strategies to regain your energy.
+If you’re feeling weary, speak up – and then try these five strategies to regain your energy.

-3. Ease your mind.
-Patients should consider psychosocial treatments such as cognitive-behavioral therapy (CBT), which teaches people to change negative thought patterns and improve coping strategies.
-Numerous studies have found CBT is effective at reducing cancer-related fatigue.
+Patients should consider psychosocial treatments such as cognitive-behavioral therapy, which teaches people to change negative thought patterns and improve coping strategies.
+Numerous studies have found this type of therapy is effective at reducing cancer-related fatigue.
 Banerjee also suggested strategies such as hypnosis, biofeedback and relaxation techniques, which can reduce fatigue and boost emotional well-being.

 So don’t be afraid to ask.
 “Be open and honest about all the symptoms you are facing, including fatigue,” Banerjee said.
 “You can’t have quality of life if you’re too tired to participate in normal activities.”